Larry-Cui/notebook/docs/tax/fewthings.md

 The 183-day rule applies to anyone who spends more than half of the year, or 183 days, in Canada.
 At that point they become a deemed resident.

+{==

-<div class="highlight">But someone who remains in Canada for less than 183 days may also become a deemed resident if other factors come into play, such as owning Canadian assets, like real estate, or having a spouse or other dependents in the country. </div>
+But someone who remains in Canada for less than 183 days may also become a deemed resident if other factors come into play, such as owning Canadian assets, like real estate, or having a spouse or other dependents in the country.

+==}

 ## Capital Gains and Dividends